 Not usually.
-A standard or typical homeowners insurance policy does not cover accidents or injuries to persons outside the household.
-So, while a home policy will usually cover an incident, such as a guest slipping on a roller-skate left in a dark hallway, the policy would not cover a resident of the house falling on the same hazard.
+A standard or typical homeowners insurance policy does not cover accidents or injuries to residents of the insured household.
+So, while a homeowners policy may cover an incident of neglient injury to a third-party, the policy would not cover a resident of the house.

 For example, homeowners insurance may cover a dog that bites in a city or county park or a shopping center parking lot.
 The Millar Law Firm has also successfully recovered money under home owner’s policies for accidental shootings or other unusual negligence that took place off-property.

 How Do You Start a Homeowner’s Insurance Claim for a Personal Injury?

 - Document the details of the accident.
 Date, time, witnesses, story, etc….

 - Collect all of the homeowners contact information – if you do not already have it.

 - Request the name of the insurance company, and any of the information about the policy from the homeowner.